Chaddi Baniyan gang

-The Chaddi Baniyan Gangs (also known as the Kachcha Baniyan Gangs) are criminal groups operating in parts of India.
-Gang members perform attacks while wearing only their underwear, which is the source of their name (in the local language, chaddi, or kachcha are underpants and baniyan is undershirts).
+The Kachha Baniyan Gangs (also known as Kachchadhari) are criminal groups operating in parts of India.
+Gang members perform attacks while wearing only their underwear, which is the source of their name (in the local languages, chaddi, or kachcha are underpants and baniyan is undershirts).
 In addition to wearing undergarments, members wear face masks and cover themselves in oil or mud to protect their identities.

 Attacks

 The gangs tend to move in groups of 5-10 people, and wear a kurta and lungi.
 During the day, they gather at transport hubs or disused urban spaces.
 They conceal themselves as beggars or common labourers to identify potential houses to rob.
 Before moving on to a different town, the gangs attempt to steal from multiple homes.

-Gang members tie up family members, during robberies, and murder anyone who resists.
-They often arm themselves with rods, axes, knives, and firearms.
-When they rob a house, they sometimes eat and leave their excrements.

 The gang members often rent cars to get around, and are suspected of robbing temples.

 Identity

-In several cases, members of the gang have been identified as members of the Phase Pardhi tribe.
+In several cases, members of the gang have been identified as people of the Phase Pardhi tribe.
 In some instances, the culprits have included members of the Pardhi community as well as some others.

 Incidents

-Gang activity has been reported since 1987.
-They have been active in Uttarakhand, Uttar Pradesh, Madhya Pradesh, Haryana, Delhi, Rajasthan, and Andhra Pradesh.
+The Gang's activity has been reported since 1987.
+They have been active in Uttarakhand, Uttar Pradesh, Madhya Pradesh, Haryana, Delhi, Rajasthan, Telangana and Andhra Pradesh.